 ● The Bill Reid Gallery 639 Hornby Street.
 Open Wednesday – Sunday

 ● The Vancouver Aquarium in Stanley Park is a wonderful aquarium.
-The Orca statue, Chief of the Undersea World, in front of the aquarium was designed by Bill Reid, and it is gorgeous!
+The Orca statue, Chief of the Undersea World, in front of the aquarium by Bill Reid is gorgeous!